 VEDA offers a wide range of low-cost lending options for Vermont businesses and farms of all sizes, and the Authority’s lending solutions are customized to each borrower’s individual needs.
 Whether in the form of direct loans, tax-exempt bond issuance or loan guarantee support, VEDA’s innovative financing programs help ensure that Vermont businesses and farms have the capital they need to grow and succeed.
 VEDA most often lends in conjunction with banks and other financing partners, helping to stimulate economic development activity in Vermont.

 Since inception, VEDA has provided $2.5 billion in financing assistance to thousands of eligible Vermont entrepreneurs, manufacturers, small businesses, family farms, and agricultural enterprises.

-VEDA has five offices throughout Vermont – in Montpelier, Burlington, Middlebury, St. Johnsbury and Brattleboro.
+VEDA has five offices throughout Vermont – in Montpelier, Burlington, Middlebury and St. Johnsbury.
 For more information about VEDA, visit www.veda.org or call 802-828-JOBS.